gbif/hp-swissnatcoll/en/labelsExample/attribute-values.md

 ---
 layout: documentation
-permalink: /en/attribute-values
+permalink: /en/attribute-values-paleo
-title: Values examples for each DAGI attribute
+title: Paleontology : values examples for DAGI attribute
-description: Examples of values for the DAGI attributes, as they are used by the community
+description: Examples of values for the DAGI attributes, as they are used for Paleontology specimens
 sideNavigation: sideNavigation.tutorials
 toc: true
 ---